Ensuring the Future | Honouring the Past

 If you have an interest in a grave in a proposed renewal area or would like to know if a grave will be affected by cemetery renewal you can:

-- Refer to our Name Search Register to obtain the renewal status of the grave.
+- Refer to our Name Search Register to obtain the location and renewal status of the grave.

 You can also make enquiries about re-purchasing a Grant of Right of Burial for a family grave if the grant has expired, or talk to us about the Cemetery Renewal process and your options including how you can make a submission to retain a grave.